MuzakkirHossainMinhaz/odin-library/README.md

 # odin-library

-A library management application built as part of "The Odin Project" Intermediate HTML and CSS Course in the Full Stack JavaScript path.
+A library management application built as part of "The Odin Project" **JavaScript Course** in the Full Stack JavaScript path.

 ## Table of Contents